vectordotdev/vector/rfcs/2021-10-15-9572-accept-datadog-traces.md

 [RFC]: https://github.com/vectordotdev/vector/blob/97f8eb7/rfcs/2021-08-13-8025-internal-tracing.md

-### Some details about traces handling by the Agent
+### Some details about traces handling by the Datadog Agent

 Offical "Datadog Agent" bundles (rpm/deb/msi/container image) actually ship multiple binaries, collectively named "agents".
 Each of these "agents" is tasked to collect some data.
 For example "the core agent" (often shortened to "the